Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Weld Offset

-In a single-sided weld without weld elements (shell or solid) the option “Manual select with offset” will include the shell or solid part thickness to calculate the added bending moment, ΔMY, a vertical force has on the weld.
-This moment is added to the existing bending moment, MY, and will add to the bending stress calculation.
+In a single-sided weld without weld elements (shell or solid) a vertical force will create a bending moment, ΔMY, based on the shell or solid part thickness and the weld throat size.
+The moment is added to the existing bending moment, MY, and will impact the bending stress calculation.

 Offset1